glebone/CatEd/README.md

 2. Ensure all dependencies (like curses, pyperclip, and openai) are installed.
 3. Run the application via the main script (e.g., using `python cated.py`).

-## Additional Information

-Further details and usage instructions can be added to the documentation as needed.